Can You Bring a Cooler on A Plane? The Ultimate How-To Guide

 That is a pretty great travel moment too.

-So if you have ever wondered whether you can bring a cooler on a plane, the answer is yes.
+So if you have ever wondered if can you bring a cooler on a plane, the answer is yes.

 You absolutely can.